microsoft/qsharp-language/Approved/implicitly-scoped-qubit-allocation.md

 Currently, the only mechanism to allocate qubits in Q# is with `using` and `borrowing` block statements.
 No new functionality is provided by this proposal.
 Every example with the existing syntax has a corresponding equivalent example with the proposed syntax, and vice versa.
-However, the proposed syntax addresses several problems with the existing syntax:
+However, the proposed syntax addresses several problems with the existing syntax.

-1. Example 1a: The lifetime of the qubit `q` is the same as the lifetime of the surrounding block.
-   A new block is syntactically required, but does not serve any purpose other than increasing the indentation level.
-2. Example 2a: Allocating multiple qubits requires either a single `using` statement with tuple destructuring, or multiple nested `using` statements.
-   Tuple destructuring is hard to read when many variables are declared or when the qubit initializer expression is long.
-   It is hard to tell which tuple item corresponds to which variable name.
-3. Example 3a: Allocating multiple qubits with nested `using` statements makes it clear which qubit initializer expression corresponds to which variable name, but at the cost of many levels of unnecessary indentation.
-4. Example 4a: When `using` and `borrowing` statements are mixed, nested blocks are required; tuple destructuring is not possible.

-Example 5a shows the main benefit of the current syntax: it allows the lifetime of a qubit to be shorter than the parent block.
-This syntax is preserved by this proposal with only minor changes.

 ### Examples

-Example 1a: A single qubit allocated and released at the same time as the end of the outer block.
+**Example 1a:** A single qubit allocated and released at the same time as the end of the outer block.

 ```qsharp
 operation FlipCoin() : Result {